 Most likely if your dog gets a tick you won’t know unless you happen to see it.
 Once you are done hiking make sure to search your dog’s fur for any ticks.

 If you see a tick try and get it out as soon as possible.
 Some ticks carry diseases that they can transfer to your dog.
 We have this awesome tool called a tick tornado.
 It is the easiest way to get the tick, including its head, out of your dog’s skin.
-If you don’t have a tick tornado you can use tweezers but be super careful and make sure that the head is out.
+If you don’t have a tick removal tool like the tick tornado you can use tweezers but be super careful and make sure that the head is out.